Phantas0s/Phantas0s/README.md

 I don't like to call myself a teacher; I don't know better (or more) than you do.
 I simply try, with these projects, to pass on everything I learn.

 * 💎 [The Valuable Dev](https://thevaluable.dev/) - Increase your value as a developer.
-* 📙 [Building Your Mouseless Development Environment](https://themouseless.dev) - How to build a complete Mouseless Development Environment from start to finish.
 * 📽 [The Mouseless Dev](https://www.youtube.com/channel/UCoJtk2M8bme9KXTe6F3K-Yg) - Videos on mouseless tools and processes.

 ## Self studies